JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks-part1.markdown

 PowerShell has become a very popular way of automating different installations or maintenance tasks.
 Read my previous blog post about [Onboarding multiple Arc-enabled servers with the help of map file]({% post_url 2023/10/2023-10-09-arc-enabled-servers-onboarding %}).
-In that post I use PowerShell in the example to extend installation functionality.
+In that post I used PowerShell to extend the installation functionality.

 PowerShell is also frequently used in various automation and maintenance tasks in Azure development.
 Scripting can be used for scanning resources, stopping virtual machines, scaling automation or clean up tasks.